Becoming a Nutritionist

 What makes me want to be a nutritionist?

 Many people spend time creating a career and nurturing family and then come to a point where they feel they have unanswered questions about their life.
 Maybe they want to find a better balance in life and work for themselves?
 Maybe they want to improve their own health and wellbeing?
 Many people are drawn to studying nutrition due to a desire to help other people make the best of themselves, to give them the tools to create a healthier lifestyle.
 Whatever your reason for taking our course, our aim is to listen fully and to provide you with sound information.
 This will enable you to make a good, well- informed decision about your future.

 Do I have the required skills?

 You don't need to have any specific prior experience or training to enrol with us.
 But you do need to be willing to study, and being self-motivated and organised is also pretty vital.
 You may already have training in Anatomy & Physiology and this is a great stepping-stone into the world of nutrition.
 If you do have training in A&P you may be eligible for exemption from that section of the course.

 Will I be eligible for registration with a nutrition association?

 Our Nutrition Therapist course is fully accredited by the Federation of Nutritional Therapy Practitioners.
-This means upon completion of the course you will be entitled to join the FNTP as a full member, gain insurance through them and join their register of professional members allowing members of the public to search for you.
+This means that upon completion of the course you will be entitled to join the FNTP as a full member, gain insurance through them and join their register of professional members, allowing members of the public to search for you.